exejar/Seraph/README.md

 ### Features
 * Detailed and customizable statistics for Hypixel
 * Streamlined API wrapper for Hypixel, making it easy to fetch and parse data
-* GLSL shaders for all rendering, providing high-quality graphics
+* GLSL shaders for most rendering, providing high-quality graphics

 ### Images